Channels¶

 even in the case of asynchronous messages.

-Beware that it only applies to the chan_msg
+Beware that it only applies to the chan_msg struct itself

-and not to the memory pointed to by params
+and not to the memory pointed to by params and resp.

-For asynchronous messages, when resp
+For asynchronous messages, when resp is NULL,

 care must be taken in allocating params